CKPOON0619/webpack-config/README.md

 }
 ```
 10. Loading png, svg, jpeg and gif assets
-To do that we will use html-loader and file-loader.
+To do that before webpack 5 we will use html-loader and file-loader.
 ```
 npm i -D html-loader file-loader
 ```